-We welcome contributions to Hyperledger in many forms, and there's always plenty to do!
+We welcome contributions to the Hyperledger Project in many forms, and there's always plenty to do!

-First things first, please review the Hyperledger Code of Conduct before participating.
+First things first, please review the Hyperledger Project's Code of Conduct before participating.
 It is important that we keep things civil.

 Install prerequisites